OliverMount/SingularityCoreNeuron/README.md

 # SingularityCoreNeuron

-This repository provides a streamlined method to build a Singularity image for CoreNEURON with GPU and MPI support, suitable for use in HPC environments.
+This repository provides a streamlined method to build a Singularity image for CoreNEURON with MPI and/or GPU support, suitable for use in high performance computing (HPC) environments.

 ## Repository Structure